Zulhakar/OnlyBlendsMixer/README.md

   - [ ] ~~rename it to instrument Zone~~
   - [x] selection for optional duration mapping to node group
 - [x] New vector nodes : Vector and Combine-XYZ
-- [ ] Group Node, switch tree etc
+- [x] Group Node, switch tree etc
   - [x] show only the possible trees in selection
-  - [ ] if socket is renamed in NodeGroupInput or Output change also name of the GroupNode equivalent Socket
+  - [x] if socket is renamed in NodeGroupInput or Output change also name of the GroupNode equivalent Socket
-  - [ ] rename Socket with click on Name Label in the custom interface panel "Group Sockets"
+  - [ ] optional: rename Socket with click on Name Label in the custom interface panel "Group Sockets"
   - [x] group node in node menu
   - [x] update group node sockets if socket added